jmarrec/Pry-and-Powershell-for-OpenStudio/README.md

 # Pry-theme

-You need pry, and pry-theme (`gem install pry-theme`, you might need to install the DevKit before)
+You need pry, and pry-theme (`gem install pry`, `gem install pry-theme`, you might need to install the DevKit before)

 Then you'll need to paste the theme at `%userprofile%\.pry\themes\jmarrec-16.prytheme.rb`